-1. Definitions.
-Any capitalized term used herein and not defined shall have the meaning assigned to it in the Credit Agreement.

-The definition of "Cash Equivalents" in Schedule 1.1 of the Credit Agreement is hereby amended and restated in its entirety to read as follows:
+- 1. Definitions.
+Any capitalized term used herein and not defined shall have the meaning assigned to it in the Credit Agreement. - 2.
+Amendments. - (a) The definition of "Cash Equivalents" in Schedule 1.1 of the Credit Agreement is hereby amended and restated in its entirety to read as follows: